PDAL/PDAL/doc/stages/writers.gltf.rst

 If a mesh has been generated
 for a PDAL point view, the **GLTF Writer** will produce simple output in the GLTF format.
 PDAL does not currently support many of the attributes that can be found in a GLTF file.
+This writer creates a *binary* GLTF.

 .. _specification: https://www.khronos.org/gltf/